sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Installation.md

 ### On MacOS X
 The latest version of GAMA requires a JVM (or JDK or JRE) compatible with Java 1.8 to run.

-_Note for GAMA 1.6.1 users: if you plan to keep a copy of GAMA 1.6.1, you will need to have both Java 1.6 (distributed by Apple) and Java 1.7 (distributed by Oracle) installed at the same time.
-Because of this bug in SWT (https://bugs.eclipse.org/bugs/show_bug.cgi?id=374199), GAMA 1.6.1 will not run correctly under Java 1.7 (all the displays will appear empty).
+_Note for GAMA 1.6.1 users: if you plan to keep a copy of GAMA 1.6.1, you will need to have both Java 1.6 (distributed by Apple) and Java 1.8 (distributed by Oracle) installed at the same time.
+Because of this bug in SWT (https://bugs.eclipse.org/bugs/show_bug.cgi?id=374199), GAMA 1.6.1 will not run correctly under Java 1.8 (all the displays will appear empty).
 To install the JDK 1.6 distributed by Apple, follow the instructions here : http://support.apple.com/kb/DL1572.
 Alternatively, you might want to go to https://developer.apple.com/downloads and, after a free registration step if you're not an Apple Developer, get the complete JDK from the list of downloads._

 ### On Windows
 Please notice that, by default, Internet Explorer and Chrome browsers will download a 32 bits version of the JRE.
 Running GAMA 32 bits for Windows is ok, but you may want to download the latest JDK instead, in order to both improve the performances of the simulator and be able to run GAMA 64 bits.

   * To download the appropriate java version, follow this link: http://www.java.com/en/download/manual.jsp
   * Execute the downloaded file
-  * You can check that a **Java\\jre7** (or jre8) folder has been installed at the location **C:\\Program Files\\**
+  * You can check that a **Java\\jre8** folder has been installed at the location **C:\\Program Files\\**

 In order for Java to be found by Windows, you may have to modify environment variables: